ilyasolgun11/hangman/docs/README.md

 ### **_Game Lose Screen:_**

-When the player wins, they see the following:
+When the player loses, they see the following:

 - ASCII art of the hangman being hanged with a message saying "YOU LOST!"
 - A message of "Better luck next time, my dude is dead!" appears